Battle of Chojnice (1656): Aftermath

+Both the Polish and the Swedish side declared themselves victorious in the battle.

+The Polish troops, vastly outnumbered, soon managed to ensure the safety of their queen, and the Swedes began to retreat.
+In pursuit, Czarniecki inflicted great losses on them, knocking out 1/3 of the Swedish soldiers, but faced with the approaching main force of Charles Gustav, the Poles retreated towards Nakło.

 From their camp at Kcynia near Nakło, Polish commanders and the queen haggled a bit about the pay for their soldiers, who had demanded it.
 Marie Louise Gonzaga decided to pay soldiers from her own sources.
 As a result, Czarniecki (with 6000 cavalry) and the queen (and her wagon train and courtiers) went on to complete their Gdańsk Expedition and eventually joined their Polish king at Gdańsk unmolested.
 The other Polish commanders stayed south of Gdansk Pomerania.
 They were to fight many more battles against the Swedes and their allies in the upcoming months and years.

 Other sources claim something different.
 After trapping king John Casimir in Gdańsk, the Swedish army tried to stop Polish cavalry trying to break through and rescue the king.
 The cavalry was led by Stefan Czarniecki and financed by the queen herself.
 She had tried to convince the leaders of the Polish army to rescue the king, but they had been unwilling to agree, blaming the soldiers that were hungry and had not received their pay.
 After some relatively small encounters, the Polish stopped their efforts.
 Then, the Swedish troops were sent to relieve the besieged Tykocin.
 A renewed and daring attempt from Czarniecki, in which he and 2,000 chosen horsemen rode 280 kilometres in three days, was a success.
 They reached Gdańsk and rescued their king.